gammu/gammu/docs/manual/smsd/config.rst

 +++++++++++++++++++++

 The FILES backend accepts following configuration options.
-See gammu\-smsd\-files(7) for more detailed service backend description.
+See :ref:`gammu-smsd-files` for more detailed service backend description.
 Please note that all path should contain trailing path separator (/ on Unix systems):

 .. config:option:: InboxPath